Brilliant Star/Volume 20/Issue 5/Text

 Corinne Taylor Gregory’s story Frank and His Pet Earthworm has an interesting history.
 It was not until years after her retirement from teaching that Ms. Gregory began writing with an eye toward having her work published.
 It was through a grant from the Kentucky Foundation for Women that she was able to purchase office equipment to assist her in her writing.
 Ms. Gregory is 84 years old and lives by herself in a picturesque cabin called “Rails and Trails” on three acres of wooded land in Kentucky.

 She received her bachelor’s degree from Western State University and did graduate work at the University of Cincinnati.
-Her teaching experience included eight years as director of a small girls’ school, The Grace Nettleton, in Tennessee, which she describes as “probably the most rewarding years of my life” She has been a widow since
+Her teaching experience included eight years as director of a small girls’ school, The Grace Nettleton, in Tennessee, which she describes as “probably the most rewarding years of my life.”
+She has been a widow since 1960, and has devoted the years since her husband’s passing to teaching and free-lance writing.

 She has recently completed a book on earthquakes, which is in the hands of an agent at present.
 Her work on several boards of directors in her area and writing book reviews for the local library help keep her busy.
-She says, “My writing...has been my solace and an ever present help in my loneliness, and in combating the rut so many fall into— counting their pains and pills!” *
+She says, “My writing...has been my solace and an ever present help in my loneliness, and in combating the rut so many fall into—counting their pains and pills!” ★

-Moira Pacifica Parvanih Shaw is six years old, and wrote the piece of music which appears in this issue.
-Born in Los Rios, Panama, into a pioneering family, she now lives in Fayetteville, North Carolina, with her mom and dad, brother Abdias and sister Korinna.
+Moira Pacífica Parvanih Shaw is six years old, and wrote the piece of music which appears in this issue.
+Born in Los Ríos, Panama, into a pioneering family, she now lives in Fayetteville, North Carolina, with her mom and dad, brother Abdías and sister Korinna.
 Moira seems to have inherited some of her musical creativity from her parents, Dara Gay and Greg.
-Her mom sings and plays violin,
+Her mom sings and plays violin, and her dad performs and writes music, so there is always lots of music to share in her family.

 Moira is schooled at home and loves to swim and play basketball, in addition to her interest in music.
 Recent exciting events in her life included a trip to see her grandmother in New Mexico, and a travel teaching trip with her whole family.

-Moira’s advice to our readers is to “always practice reading your prayer before the meeting”! *
+Moira’s advice to our readers is to “always practice reading your prayer before the meeting”! ★

 Susan Rose received a Bachelor of Fine Arts degree from the Nova Scotia College of Art and Design in 1975.
 She majored in printmaking with an emphasis on lithography.
-She has exhibited widely in Canada and also displayed nineteen drawings at the Baha'i House of Worship in Wilmette during 1988.
+She has exhibited widely in Canada and also displayed nineteen drawings at the Bahá’í House of Worship in Wilmette during 1988.

 In 1976, Susan and her husband, John, moved to Holman, NWT, Canada, to work with the Holman Eskimo Co-op.
 John was Print Program Director there until 1984 and Susan managed the Craftshop until 1980.
 After a brief two-year stay in Edmonton they returned in 1986 to live in Inuvik.
 Susan now works in her home studio as a graphic artist.
-You can see her work on page 27 of this issue of Brilliant Star. *
+You can see her work on page 27 of this issue of Brilliant Star. ★

 Book Nook[edit]